These super fluffy pancakes are sure to be a showstopper at your next brunch party! This recipe is quick, easy, and doesn't require any buttermilk!

 If you've been visiting my blog for a while, you may realise that this is a republished version of one of my very early blog posts (also titled, "Fluffy, Fluffy Pancakes", originally published: February 17th 2015).
 I've updated the post quite significantly.

-While the recipe is the same great pancake recipe it’s always been, I’ve rewritten the post with the aims of addressing some of the major questions I’ve received from commenters over the last few years.
-If there’s anything you feel is still missing, please do let me know with a comment below.
+While the recipe is the same thoroughly tested pancake recipe it's always been, I've rewritten the post with the aims of addressing some of the major questions I've received from commenters over the last few years.
+If there's anything you feel is still missing, please do let me know with a comment below.

 I've also done my best to create a clearer, more readable post, while maintaining the gist and the feel of the original.
 (The original post was written quite some time back, it was mostly me rambling about how much I love pancakes!)